Hawaiian Airlines issues furlough notices to pilots and flight attendants, signals more cuts ahead

 He also had hoped another round of the federal payroll support program, or returning travel demand, would make a difference.
 So far, neither has materialized.

-When Hawaiian announced a few weeks ago that it would start the process of downsizing the airline, Ingram said he said that “the company would survive, but not as we were, not for a while.”
+When Hawaiian announced a few weeks ago that it would start the process of downsizing the airline, Ingram said “the company would survive, but not as we were, not for a while.”

 Today he reiterated his belief that the company would survive.